apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 # Setup java agent
-1. Agent is available for JDK 1.6 - 12.
+1. Agent is available for JDK 8 - 12 in 7.x releases.
+JDK 1.6 - JDK 12 are supported in all 6.x releases [NOTICE¹](#notice)
 1. Find `agent` folder in SkyWalking release package
 1. Set `agent.service_name` in `config/agent.config`.
 Could be any String in English.
 1. Set `collector.backend_service` in `config/agent.config`.
 Default point to `127.0.0.1:11800`, only works for local backend.